lohzhang/SimpleServer/README.md

 # SimpleServer
 This is a simple ExpressJS server that bridges AWS based Alexa Skill and LG WebOS TV in my living room.

 The package does not work end-to-end out-of the box.
-It requires an AWS Lambda based Alexa skill and a workaround in NPM LGTV package for first time use.
-Will provide more information on this in the future.
+It requires an AWS Lambda based Alexa skill (https://github.com/lohzhang/MyLGSmartTV) and a workaround in NPM LGTV package for first time use.